SSH monitoring with PRTG

 Create a script via the PRTG API that returns a numerical value, XML file, or JSON file from the device you want to monitor and track it using the SSH Script sensor.
 Or use SSH Script Advanced if you want to track multiple channels.

-PRTG makes SSH monitoring easy
+PRTG makes SSH monitoring as easy as it gets

 “Excellent tool for detailed monitoring.
 Alarms and notifications work greatly.
 Equipment addition is straight forward and server initial setup is very easy. ...feel safe to purchase it if you intend to monitor a large networking landscape.”